Are cattle really friendly?

 Domino lived on our farm for many, many years.
 However, when she was older, she became ornery.
 When our oldest son was just a toddler, we were safely (or so I thought) on the other side of the gate.
 For some unknown reason, she pushed her head through a gate and knocked my son down.
 Thankfully, both my husband and I were right there to swoop him up and out of the way.
 We realized then, that you cannot fully trust even the most docile cow.

-Back to Laura.
-What do you suppose happened?
-She inherited the inability to produce enough milk to feed her calf.
+Laura inherited the same inability to produce enough milk to feed her calf.
 She had a bull calf that we named Almanzo.
 My son, now 10 years old raised him the same way he raised Laura.
 Feeding him twice a day with a bottle.
 Since he loved Laura now, we decided to give her one more chance to raise a calf on her own.

 We kept Almanzo, the tame bull calf.
 We decided to make him a steer and raise him up to butcher for beef for our family.
 After one and a half years, he was ready to butcher.
 No one in my family wanted to eat him.
 We ended up selling him at the market which was very difficult because we had grown to love him and he was tame and trusted us.